6012 Sherry Lane Dallas, TX 75225

 How long do dental implants last?

 With the right dental care, they can last for a lifetime.
-Brushing and flossing regularly, as well as scheduling regular dental cleanings, can help you maintain a healthy dental implant and attractive smile.
+Brushing and flossing regularly can help you maintain a healthy dental implant and attractive smile.
+Scheduling regular dental cleanings will help our dentist monitor the success of your dental implant procedure.

-We understand that you may have questions or concerns regarding the dental restoration process.
-Our office is here to answer any of your questions.
-If you would like to know your options for tooth replacement, request a dental exam with Dr. Huckin so that our team may review your needs and help you find the solution for your smile.
+We understand that you may have more questions or concerns regarding implant dentistry.
+Our Dallas dental office is here to answer any of your questions.
+Request a dental exam with Dr. Huckin to have our team review your needs and help you find the best treatments for your smile.